 - IQ above 70

-- Referred by an approved referral source.
-Currently: Illinois Department of Children and Family Services, Illinois Department of Juvenile Justice, Illinois Individual Care Grant.
-Additional referral sources will be considered on a case by case basis.
+- Referred by an approved referral source, including Illinois Department of Children and Family Services, Illinois Department of Juvenile Justice, Illinois Individual Care grant.
+Additional referral sources will be considered on a case-by-case basis.

 Who are we NOT equipped to help even if they meet the criteria above?

 - A youth with a diagnosis of Reactive Attachment Disorder

 - A youth with a diagnosis on the Autism Spectrum

 Frequently asked questions

 - How long do youth stay in the program?
 18 months on average

 - Can we visit while a youth is in care at Spero?
 YES, we encourage healthy visits from family, friends, mentors, and others who are positive role models and have a connection to the youth.
 Visits are prearranged with our Case Managers so that we can ensure the youth is available to visit.

 - Where do youth in care at Spero go to school?
 During the admission process, the best educational fit will be discussed by the team including the youth and family.